great-expectations/great_expectations/docs/docusaurus/docs/components/warnings/_in_progress.md

 :::caution In progress

-There are currently broken workflows and incompatibilities with our fluent datasources and yaml config.
-This document is under review and a new method for connecting to data sources will be added soon.
+Great Expectations is aware that the fluent datasource and yaml config workflows are undocumented.
+A new method for connecting to data sources will be added to this document soon.
 In the meantime, use the [Great Expectations Slack channel](https://greatexpectations.io/slack) if you encounter issues and need assistance.

 :::